Institutions of society examples. Social institution: concept, types, functions

 1) the emergence of certain social needs for new types and types of social practice and the corresponding socio-economic and political conditions;

-2) development of the necessary organizational structures and related norms and rules of conduct;
+2) development of necessary organizational structures and related norms and rules of behavior;

-3) internalization by individuals of new social norms and values, the formation on this basis of new systems of individual needs, value orientations and expectations (and, therefore, ideas about the patterns of new roles - their own and correlated with them).
-The completion of this process of institutionalization is the emerging the new kind public practice.
-Thanks to this, a new set of roles is formed, as well as formal and informal sanctions for the implementation of social control over the corresponding types of behavior.
-Therefore, institutionalization is the process by which a social practice becomes sufficiently regular and continuous to be described as an institution.
+3) the internalization by individuals of new social norms and values, the formation on this basis of new systems of personal needs, value orientations and expectations (and therefore, ideas about the patterns of new roles - their own and those correlated with them).
+The completion of this process of institutionalization is the folding the new kind social practice.
+Thanks to this, a new set of roles is formed, as well as formal and informal sanctions to implement social control over relevant types of behavior.
+Institutionalization, therefore, is the process by which a social practice becomes sufficiently regular and long-lasting to be described as an institution.

-social institution- a form of organization of joint life activity of people, historically established or created by purposeful efforts, the existence of which is dictated by the need to meet the social, economic, political, cultural or other needs of society as a whole or part of it.
+Social Institute- a historically established or created by purposeful efforts form of organization of joint life activities of people, the existence of which is dictated by the need to satisfy the social, economic, political, cultural or other needs of society as a whole or part of it.
 Institutions are characterized by their ability to influence people's behavior through established rules.

-Giambattista Vico (1668-1744), an Italian philosopher and historian, and a forerunner of modern sociology, is believed to have first used the term "institute" in the social sciences.
+It is believed that Giambattista Vico (1668–1744), an Italian philosopher and historian, the predecessor of modern sociology, was the first to use the term “institution” in the social sciences.
 In 1693 he wrote several works on civil institutions.
-In sociological literature, the concept of "institution" has been used since the formation of sociology as a science, and the institutional approach traces its pedigree from the founders of sociology - Auguste Comte and Herbert Spencer.
-Representing society as a social organism in social statics, O. Comte names such as the family, cooperation, church, law, and the state as its most important organs.
+In sociological literature, the concept of “institution” began to be used since the formation of sociology as a science, and the institutional approach traces its pedigree to the founders of sociology - Auguste Comte and Herbert Spencer.
+Representing society as a social organism in social statics, O. Comte names such as family, cooperation, church, law, and state as its most important organs.
 The institutional approach to the study of social phenomena was continued in the works of G. Spencer.
-In his work “Basic Principles” (1860-1863), he emphasizes that “in the state, as in a living body, a regulatory system inevitably arises ...
-With the formation of a more stable community, higher centers of regulation and subordinate centers appear.”
+In his work “Fundamentals” (1860-1863), he especially emphasizes that “in a state, as in a living body, a regulatory system inevitably arises...
+With the formation of a more durable community, higher centers of regulation and subordinate centers appear.”

-In modern society, there are dozens of social institutions, among which are key: inheritance, power, property, family.
+In modern society there are dozens of social institutions, among which we can highlight key: inheritance, power, property, family.

-• The need for the reproduction of the genus (the institution of the family)
+• The need for reproduction of the family (family institution)

 • Need for security and order (state)

-• The need for the transfer of knowledge, the socialization of the younger generation (institutions of public education)
+• The need for the transfer of knowledge, socialization of the younger generation (institutes of public education)

 Spheres of life of society

-There are a number of spheres of the life of society, in each of which specific social institutions and social relations are formed:
+There are a number of spheres of society, in each of which specific public institutions and social relations are formed:

 Economic- relations in the production process (production, distribution, consumption of material goods).
-Institutes related to economic sphere: private property, material production, market, etc.
+Institutions related to economic sphere: private property, material production, market, etc.

-Social— relations between different social and age groups; activities to ensure social guarantees.
-Institutions related to the social sphere: education, family, health care, social Security, leisure, etc.
+Social— relations between different social and age groups; activities to ensure social security.
+Institutions related to the social sphere: education, family, healthcare, social Security, leisure, etc.

-Political- relationship between civil society and the state, between the state and political parties, and between states.
-Institutions related to the political sphere: state, law, parliament, government, judiciary, political parties, army, etc.
+Political- relationships between civil society and the state, between the state and political parties, and between states.
+Institutions related to the political sphere: state, law, parliament, government, judicial system, political parties, army, etc.

-Spiritual- relations that arise in the process of the formation of spiritual values, their preservation, distribution, consumption, as well as transmission to the next generations.
+Spiritual- relationships that arise in the process of forming spiritual values, their preservation, distribution, consumption, and transmission to next generations.
 Institutions related to the spiritual sphere: religion, education, science, art, etc.

-Kinship institution (marriage and family)- associated with the regulation of childbearing, relations between spouses and children, the socialization of young people.
+Institute of kinship (marriage and family)- are associated with the regulation of childbirth, relations between spouses and children, and the socialization of youth.

 Goals and functions of social institutions